 Q: How long does LASIK last?

-DR. DONNENFELD: It is a very persistent myth, people thinking that LASIK is not permanent and that it may only last a few years.
-The reality is, LASIK permanently corrects the vision prescription – your nearsightedness, farsightedness or astigmatism – that you come in with to have the procedure.
+DR. DONNENFELD: LASIK eye surgery is a permanent way to correct vision conditions, including nearsightedness, farsightedness and astigmatism.
+LASIK corrects the vision prescription you come in with to have the procedure.
 It does this by using a laser to reshape the cornea, eliminating the imperfections of the cornea that cause your nearsightedness, farsightedness and/or astigmatism.
-Those imperfections are gone, so the idea that a patient’s eyes occasionally “regress” following LASIK doesn’t really make sense.
+Once those imperfections are gone, the idea that a patient’s eyes occasionally “regress” following LASIK doesn’t really make sense.
 However, what does happen on occasion is a patient’s myopia (nearsightedness) or hyperopia (farsightedness) actually progresses.
 Like all living things, your eyes can change over the course of your lifetime.
 It wouldn’t be reasonable to expect to buy a pair of glasses and have them last your entire lifetime.
 Your eyes can change, but they will never go back to being as bad as they were prior to LASIK.

-DR. PARKHURST: We think some of the basis for this myth is the reality of presbyopia – LASIK doesn’t prevent it, but it happens to most everyone.
-Presbyopia typically begins somewhere around the age of 40.
-The lens of the eye – not the cornea that was reshaped with LASIK, but the lens behind the cornea – loses its ability to focus on objects nearby.
+DR. PARKHURST: One reason is presbyopia – aging of the eyes – which typically begins somewhere around the age of 40.
+The lens of the eye – not the cornea that was reshaped with LASIK, but the lens behind the cornea – loses its ability to focus on objects nearby, often requiring reading glasses.
+LASIK does not prevent this natural aging of the eye.
 Even if you were born with good vision in both eyes, you will likely need reading glasses in your mid forties – the same is true for people who chose to have their vision corrected with a procedure such as LASIK.
 Importantly, LASIK doesn’t make presbyopia worse, or make it happen sooner.
+Some other factors include cataracts or vision conditions such as glaucoma.

 Q: What is an enhancement and why do some people need to have this?